vikingosegundo/vikingosegundo.github.io/_posts/2015-12-23-solid-swift-dip.md

 Well, yes: Dependency Injection (DI) is one way of conform to the Dependency Inversion Principle (DIP).

-Often your hear about Dependency Injection Frameworks, Reflection,… , but seriously: It is much simple:
+Often your hear about Dependency Injection Frameworks, Reflection,… , but seriously: It is much simpler:

 > Dependency injection means giving an object its instance variables.
 Really.
 That's it. — [James Shore](http://www.jamesshore.com/Blog/Dependency-Injection-Demystified.html)